pshah116/Electronics-R-US/README.md

 •*Apple iPhone* and *Bose SoundSport Headphones* contributed to **<1% of total revenue**, both products underperformed despite Bose having an **AOV $35 lower** than its competitor, *Apple AirPods*.
 In contrast, *Apple AirPods* and the *MacBook Air Laptop* were **top sellers**, highlighting that **lower pricing** and **brand recognition** don’t always lead to **higher sales**

-•	**The top 4 products all saw a sharp positive spike in 2020 YoY growth**, with MacBook Air Laptop showing the strongest jump at **384%** followed by ThinkPad Laptop at **222%** likely driven by remote work and e-learning needs during the pandemic.

-• **In 2021 both products had the steepest declines** with **ThinkPad Laptop down 20%** and **MacBook Air Laptop down 35%** indicating possible market saturation or reduced demand.
+•	**The top 4 products all saw a sharp positive spike in 2020 YoY growth**, with MacBook Air Laptop showing the strongest jump at **384%** followed by ThinkPad Laptop at **222%** likely driven by remote work and e-learning needs during the pandemic. **In 2021 both products had the steepest declines**  indicating possible market saturation or reduced demand.
 ![2025-07-08_12h09_57](https://github.com/user-attachments/assets/f978c0d6-f53c-4b69-adcf-67a0dc246ea1)

 ![2025-07-08_12h14_23](https://github.com/user-attachments/assets/5cb63eda-f0de-4ce9-b603-9fefe65b8b2a)